Generic Name: sonidegib

 A total of 66 patients randomized to Odomzo 200 mg daily had laBCC.
 Three of these patients had a diagnosis of Gorlin Syndrome.
 The demographic characteristics of the 66 patients with laBCC were: median age of 67 years (range: 25 to 92 years; 58% were ≥65 years); 58% male, 89% white, and ECOG performance status of 0 (67%).
 Seventy-six percent of patients had prior therapy for treatment of BCC; this included surgery (73%), radiotherapy (18%), and topical/photodynamic therapies (21%).
 Approximately half of these patients (56%) had aggressive histology.

-Patients with laBCC randomized to receive Odomzo 200 mg daily were followed for at least 12 months unless discontinued earlier.
-The ORR was 58% (95% confidence interval: 45, 70), consisting of 3 (5%) complete responses and 35 (53%) partial responses.
-A pre-specified sensitivity analysis using an alternative definition for complete response, defined as at least a PR according to MRI and/or photography and no evidence of tumor on biopsy of the residual lesion, yielded a CR rate of 20%.
-Among the 38 patients with an objective response, 7 (18%) patients experienced subsequent disease progression with 4 of these 7 patients having maintained a response of 6 months or longer.
-The remaining 31 patients (82%) have ongoing responses ranging from to 1.9+ to 18.6+ months and the median duration of response has not been reached.
+Patients with laBCC randomized to receive Odomzo 200 mg daily were followed for at least 30 months unless discontinued earlier.
+The ORR was 56% (95% confidence interval: 43, 68), consisting of 3 (5%) complete responses and 34 (52%) partial responses.
+A pre-specified sensitivity analysis using an alternative definition for complete response, defined as at least a PR according to MRI and/or photography and no evidence of tumor on biopsy of the residual lesion, yielded a CR rate of 21%.
+The median duration of response was 26.1 months (95% CI:10.1, not reached).

 Each Odomzo capsule has an opaque pink color with ‘SONIDEGIB 200MG’ printed on the capsule body and ‘NVR’ printed on the cap in black ink.
 Odomzo capsules are supplied as follows: